 - Then add roasted coriander powder, cumin powder, mustard seeds powder, white pepper powder, sugar and black salt.
 Blend again by adding whisked yogurt and water.
 Whizz until frothy.

-- Finally pour this into serving glasses and serve chilled.
+- Finally pour this into serving glasses.

 - I used chilled curd and water to make this Burhani, so I served it immediately after meal.